exakat/exakat-docs/Reference/Rules/Structures/NoObjectAsIndex.rst

 No Object As Index
 ++++++++++++++++++

-  PHP accepts objects as index, though it will report various `error <https://www.php.net/error>`_ messages when this happens.
+  PHP accepts objects as index, though it reports various `error <https://www.php.net/error>`_ messages when this happens.

-Thanks to `George Peter Banyard <https://twitter.com/Girgias>`_ for the inspiration.
+Thanks to `Gina Peter Banyard <https://twitter.com/Girgias>`_ for the inspiration.

 .. code-block:: php